-Upcoming, Blietz will have a one person exhibition opening in October 2018 at the Museum of Wisconsin Art.
-A hardcover exhibition catalog is being published in conjunction with this exhibition.
-In 2019 he will have a one person exhibition of his work at the James Watrous Gallery at the Wisconsin Academy of Sciences, Arts, & Letters; and another one person exhibition at ArtStart Rhinelander in Rhinelander, WI.
-In 2020 Blietz will have a one person exhibition at the Wausau Museum of Contemporary Art.
+In 2019 Blietz will have one person exhibitions of his work at the James Watrous Gallery at the Wisconsin Academy of Sciences, Arts, & Letters in Madison, Wisconsin; and another one person exhibition at ArtStart Rhinelander in Rhinelander, Wisconsin.
+In 2020 Blietz will have a one person exhibition at the Wausau Museum of Contemporary Art in Wausau, Wisconsin.

 Blietz is a graduate of The University of Denver (BS 1981), and The Harrington College of Design (AD 1990).
 He continued his art studies with four years of academic training at The School of Representational Art in Chicago (1992-96).
 Blietz studied privately with master draftsman and recognized Chicago figurative artist Fred Berger.
 He also studied with recognized Chicago portrait artist Richard Halstead, and also with painter, printmaker, and illustrator John Rush.
 Several extended trips to the art centers of both Europe and the United States, with the sole purpose being the study of the great masters, has added to Blietz’s extensive education.